osmbe/website/en/_posts/2019-09-27-streetview.md

 If you are looking for low-budget solutions, contact us.

-If you are working on public tenders, split them into a parcel for open data
+If you are working on public tenders, split them into a parcel for open data collection and a second part for service provision.

 ## The OpenStreetMap Belgium role